-With close to 1,000 operations in knee and hip arthroplasty as well as several hundred operations in the other fields of orthopaedics, we have a high level of routine practice and clinical experience.
+With more than 1,000 operations in knee and hip arthroplasty as well as several hundred operations in the other fields of orthopaedics, we have a high level of routine practice and clinical experience.

 Our qualities become apparent when you look at the short average duration of surgery in a Germany-wide comparison, considering the fact that a long duration of surgery has a proven detrimental influence on the rate of infection.

 The effect is similar with regard to the shorter postoperative stay at our hospital.
 This also reduces the risk of infection and gets you back to your family more quickly.

 DIn this way, we not only increase your quality of life, but also give you the possibility to get well again quickly in your own home surroundings.

 In our institution, we have taken many measures that go far beyond the standards on the subject of patient safety in German hospitals.